 Beatriz Oliveira, Daniel O'Toole, and Jessica Li also contributed to this article.

 The boys volleyball team has had their ups and downs this season but were determined to step it up.
-They played Somerville earlier in the season which ended in an unfortunate 3-1 loss.
-Malden made sure this rematch against them did not play out the same way as they wiped the court with a 3-0 score.
+They played Somerville earlier in the season which ended in a 3-1 victory.
+Malden made sure this rematch against them played out the same way as they wiped the court with a 3-0 score.

 The first set was a quick sweep while the second and third were more head to head with a back and forth from both sides.
 Both teams had their slip ups and miscommunications which kept the tension high but in the end Malden took the victory.